-To activate Paratext for use, you will need a registration code.
+To use Paratext, you will need a registration code.
 To get a code go to https://registry.paratext.org

 - Upgrading from Paratext 7?
 Sign into the Registry website and supply a valid Paratext 7 name and code.

 - Upgrading from Paratext 8?
 Your existing Paratext code will continue to work.

 - New user?
 Sign into the Registry website and register as a new Paratext user.

 To sign in to the Registry website, you must provide a valid email address.